opil/documentation/docs/admin/OPIL/opil_server.md

 > docker-compose stop
 ```

-Stops running containers without removing them.
+Stops all running containers without removing them.
 They can be started again with `docker-compose start`.

 Stopping and removing the containers: